CloudBytes-Academy/CloudBytes.dev/app/content/articles/0021-all-you-need-to-know-about-aws-lambda-python.md

 After that it will go through several automated steps but end with a summary similar to below
 ![sam deploy to aws cloud]({static}/images/s0021/sam_deploy.png)

+Now you can go back to console and test the Lambda Functions using the instructions from earlier.

 ### What happened here?
 This was an extremely simple example where a Lambda function was invoked by a Get request to API Gateway (the value of the second block in the diagram above) and returned a simple hello message.

+The workflow of how this worked is